animator/learn-python/contrib/machine-learning/Principal Component Analysis .md

    ```

 #### Applications of PCA
-PCA is widely used in various fields to simplify data analysis and visualization:
+PCA is extensively used in various fields to simplify data analysis and visualization:

 - **Image Compression**: Reducing the dimensionality of image data to store images with less memory.
-- **Noise Reduction**: Filtering out the noise from data by selecting only the most important components.
+- **Noise Reduction**: Filtering out noise from data by selecting only the most important components.
 - **Data Visualization**: Projecting high-dimensional data to 2D or 3D for easier visualization.
 - **Feature Extraction**: Identifying the most significant features in a dataset for use in other machine learning models.